 KEEP IN MIND - the members of the groups are not permanent and get recalculated very often (daily/weekly/monthly depending on the filter), so users within the group today are not necessarily there tomorrow, and on some days your group may not include anyone.

 Time-Based Smart Groups Use Case

 Now that you have learned how to create a smart group using the birthday field.
-Let's go over an example of creating a smart group using the Date Time Custom Field as mentioned above.
+Let's go over an example of creating a smart group using the Date Time User Profile Field as mentioned above.
 In this example, this field will be called Employment Start Date.